-Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at year-end 2017.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
-This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 30 million employer-based DC retirement plan participant accounts as of December 2017.
+Defined contribution (DC) plan assets are a significant component of Americans' retirement assets, representing more than one-quarter of the total retirement market (Figure 1) and about one-tenth of US households' aggregate financial assets at year-end 2018.1 To measure participant-directed changes in DC plans, ICI has been tracking participant activity through recordkeeper surveys since 2008.
+This report updates results from ICI's survey of a cross section of recordkeeping firms representing a broad range of DC plans and covering more than 30 million employer-based DC retirement plan participant accounts as of December 2018.
 The broad scope of the recordkeeper survey provides valuable insights about recent withdrawal, contribution, asset allocation, and loan decisions of participants in these plans.
-The most recent survey covered DC plan participants' activities in 2017.
-In this period, stock prices generally rose (Figure 2); on net, the S&P 500 total return index was up 21.8 percent in 2017.
+The most recent survey covered DC plan participants' activities in 2018.
+On net, the S&P 500 total return index was down 4.4 percent in 2018 (Figure 2), having fallen by 13.5 percent in the fourth quarter after rising earlier in the year.2